fprime-community/fprime-tutorial-hello-world/docs/hello-world.md

         instance helloWorld
 ```
 !!! warning
-    Be careful to not remove any other instances from the list.
+    `...` are placeholders for other component names - do not remove or modify any other instances from the list.

 `helloWorld` is the name of the component instance.
 Like variable names, component instance names should be descriptive
 and are typically named in camel or snake case.